mjparangot/Word-Density-Analysis/README.md

 [DOCUMENT] -> (Candidates) -> (Properties) -> (Scoring) -> [KEYWORDS]

-DOCUMENT: The document to be parsed, specified by a URL
+- Document: The document to be parsed, specified by a URL

-Candidates: These are found by parsing through each word in the text and breaking at stopwords and punctuation.
+- Candidates: These are found by parsing through each word in the text and breaking at stopwords and punctuation.
 Stopwords are filler words that don't add to the context of the sentence and can be ignored.
 The candidates are then normalized.

-Properties: These are properties of the candidates that can be calculated.
+- Properties: These are properties of the candidates that can be calculated.
 Examples include frequency of occurence, position in document, phrase length, etc. For this I simply used FREQUENCY OF OCCURENCE as the main property.

-Scoring: This is a heueristic formula that combines the most powerful properties.
+- Scoring: This is a heueristic formula that combines the most powerful properties.
 My scoring for each candidate is equal to the number of occurences.

-KEYWORDS: These represent all keywords (both single-word and multi-word) that have been found and scored.
+- Keywords: These represent all keywords (both single-word and multi-word) that have been found and scored.

 See here for visualization of this algorithm: